idec2021/Imperial/docs/useful_features.md

 # Useful features

+This wiki template was built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+You are by no means confined to use this template.
+In fact, you are encouraged to build your own unique **static site** that best suits your project, and you are free to use any framework you like.

+Should you decide to use this wiki, however, we have a [tutorial](https://wiki.idec.io/team_wiki/mkdocs.html) to walk you through the basics.

 Note: Please **remove this page from your repository** and the wiki by the time you submit your team wiki.

 Below you can find some useful features for your project documentation.